 Authentic hummus recipe

 two to three tablespoons each.
 The amount really isn't critical.
-Add your salt and pepper, and a teaspoon of cumin.
+Sprinkle on the salt and pepper, and a little fresh cumin.

 Authentic hummus recipe Time: 11.51

 Get out your blender, and squish it all up.
 Oops, forgot the garlic today.
 "Stom" the Dutch would say.
-How could you possibly forget the "knoflook"?
+How could you possibly forget the "knoflook?"

 Wow, Time: 11.52